sleepingstanley/attention/README.md

 I added a few bonus features, such as the ability to see which programs are running.
 Also, this uses my Phillips hue lamp to flash rather than a raspberry pi & GPIO pins w/ LED.
 This, of course, gives us more opportunities for customization.

-(I programmed this whole thing in about 45 minutes, so it's not exactly the neatest code ever)
+(I programmed this whole thing in about 45 minutes)